jonbhanson/flutter_native_splash/README.md

 ## I see a white screen between splash screen and app

 1. It may be caused by an [iOS splash caching bug](https://stackoverflow.com/questions/33002829/ios-keeping-old-launch-screen-and-app-icon-after-update), which can be solved by uninstalling your app, powering off your device, power back on, and then try reinstalling.
 2. It may be caused by the delay due to initialization in your app.
-To solve this, put any initialization code in the `removeAfter` method.
+To solve this, use the `preserve` and `remove` calls to keep the splash on screen while your app initializes.

 ## Can I base light/dark mode on app settings?